-- Effective communication around changes comes in different settings: broader communication (formal to all teams), individual teams (address team concerns) and sometimes even team member level (clarify individual doubts / engage team member).
+- Effective communication around changes come in different settings: broader communication (formal to all teams), individual teams (address team concerns), and sometimes even team member level (clarify individual doubts / engage team members).

 For your company’s Intelligent Automation projects, what is your approach to managing change?
 What are your primary challenges when implementing a major change and how have you addressed them?

 Who are your peers and how are you collaborating with them?

 “PeercastsTM” are private, professionally facilitated webcasts that feature leading member company experiences on specific topics as a catalyst for broader discussion.
 Access is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from attending or accessing discussion content.
 Members can see who is registered to attend in advance, with discussion recordings, supporting polls, and presentation materials online and available whenever convenient for the member.
 Using Peeriosity’s integrated email system, Peer MailTM, attendees can easily communicate at any time with other attending peers by selecting them from the list of registered attendees.

 “iPollingTM” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
 Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated email system, Peer MailTM, members can easily communicate at any time with others who participated in iPollingTM.